gabrielfalcao/bose/functional_tests/doc_tests/test_doctest_fixtures/doctest_fixtures.rst

       module.done = True

 Module-level setup executes **before any tests are loaded** from the doctest file.
-This is the right place to raise :class:`bose.plugins.skip.SkipTest`, for example.
+This is the right place to raise :class:`psychoacoustics.plugins.skip.SkipTest`, for example.

 Test-level fixtures